 6. Save first and spend what is left.

 “Work expands so as to fill the time available for its completion.”

 Parkinson’s law for time management, in a nutshell, means that if you give yourself a week to complete a simple task, it will be harder to finish and you’ll end up taking a week to complete it.
 Some of you may know Parkinson’s law applies for time management but I’m here to tell you that it applies to everything, including your finances.

 Every month you always promise to yourself that you’re going to save a percentage of your paycheck.
-However, you see yourself spending on things you didn’t plan– a sale, retail therapy, and so on, and end up spending what’s left to your bills by the end of the month.
+However, you see yourself spending on things you didn’t plan– a sale, retail therapy, and so on, and get up spending what’s left on your bills by the end of the month.

 “Do not save what is left after spending, but spend what is left after saving.”

 Or simply the principle of “save first and spend what is left.”

 You must be tired of paying your last bill only to find out that you have a few amounts left.
 If you’re wondering what you can do to break this cycle of earning and losing, we have the right tactic for you.
 It’s called the “save first and spend what is left.” principle, the exact opposite of what you’ve been doing.
 Calculate your income and expenses you have and the amount you should be able to save.
 If you do it right, it will have a huge impact on your overall financial health

 7. Live below your income.